Close Encounters of the Treasured Kind #3 Jenny Agutter, Lizabeth Scott, Ed Lauter

 R.I.P.
 Ed Lauter (October 30, 1938 - October 16, 2013)

 #Edit: Once again, another star is gone forever and this time it's one of the greatest.
 My most sincerest condolences to her family and friends.
 This devastating news is making it hard to even type her name.

 R.I.P.
 Lizabeth Scott (September 29, 1922 - January 31, 2015)

 First we have the lovely Jenny Agutter, an extremely talented British actress.
 She was best known in the mid-1970s for her starring roles in the Australian film Walkabout and the probably just completed (at the time I saw her) sci-fi thriller Logan's Run.
 I spotted her on the opposite side of a very busy Sunset Boulevard and casually pointed her out to some friends I was with.
 The fascinating part of this encounter is that my mentioning of her presence was so understated and the distance so great that my friends and I were gobsmacked when she reacted by wildly waving at me with a beaming smile.
-All I can guess is that she had such a strong radar out for any recognition that when it did come she was not going to let it go unnoticed... but honestly that doesn't begin to explain how she could have possibly heard or seen anything of what was so subtly going on from that far away.
+All I can guess is that she had such a strong radar out for any recognition, when it came, she was not going to let it go unnoticed... but honestly that doesn't begin to explain how she could have possibly heard or seen anything of what was so subtly going on from that far away.